 In many cases, IT departments turned to SaaS because the on-premises solution required hardware, installation, and maintenance.
-Typically, for an enterprise application you would have some sort of “engine” that was the main application, and then you would have to install one or more database servers, a web server, and in most cases some kind of load balancing scenario or high availability with redundancy.
+Typically, for an enterprise application you would have some sort of “engine” that was the main application, and then you would have to install one or more database servers, a web server, load balancing, or high availability with redundancy.

 To add to the complexity, you had to do the upgrades yourself and, depending on the solution, you could have licensing and third-party applications with separate licensing of its own.
 It was no joke..

 With a SaaS alternative, all of that goes away.
-The updates and maintenance o is left up to the service provider.
+The updates and maintenance often is left up to the service provider.
 Although you don’t have control of the environment, many of these SaaS providers simply provide a service level agreement (SLA) that mitigates any fear of downtime.
-With on-prem, you got the classic “war room” of finger pointing for why something did not go right with an upgrade or the capacity of your database exceeds without warning.
-With SaaS, however, you can rely (or blame) someone else.
+With on-prem, you got the classic “war room” of finger pointing for why something did not go right with an upgrade or your database exceeds capacity without warning.
+With SaaS, however, you can rely on (or blame) someone else.

 A Hosted VM—The Best of Both Worlds

 For the purpose of this comparison, we’re considering a hosted VM as a solution that includes all of the complexity of the application in a single virtualized appliance.
 In this case, you do not have to configure or install the different components on separate operating systems.
 Rather, you provision a designated VM with the capacity to run the virtual appliance as a single unit.
 You can even provision the VM in a private or public cloud environment that you are paying for as a service.
 In this case, you pay for part of the running environment as an operating expense and the rest is paid for based on the cost of the appliance.